2050820354/management-system/README.md

 ## DataBase

-We use database for this application in this format
+I use database for this application in this format

 ```
 |--- data_base